erbeard/note-taker/README.md

     * Express.js

   ## Description
   This application was created to allow a user to write and save notes.
 The app uses express.js back-end; saving & retrieving note data from a JSON file.
 The finished application is deployed to Heroku.
+[Link to Application](https://frozen-taiga-92534.herokuapp.com/)

   ![alt text](./public/assets/images/Capture.PNG)